Distribution of Chores with Information Asymmetry: Related Work

-\begin{paragraph}{Fairness and Efficiency of Indivisible Items.} For goods instances and general valuations, \citet{murhekar2021fair} identify a pseudo-polynomial time algorithm for computing EF1 and fractional PO (fPO), a generalization of PO extended to fractional allocations, that extends to polynomial time upon fixing the number of agents or number of different values agents have over goods.
-This improves \citet{aziz2022fair} and \citet{barman2018finding}'s algorithms, which are polynomial time for two agents with general valuations and when valuations are bounded, respectively.
-For bivalued goods, \citet{garg2021computing} identify a polynomial time algorithm for computing EFX, a strict generalization of EF1, and fPO, whereas \citet{gorantla2022fair}'s polynomial time algorithm computes EFX. \citet{garg2022improving} identify polynomial time algorithms identifying EF1+fPO for \emph{two-type} agents -- populations in which every agent has one of two utility functions.
-Still, computing EF1+PO in polynomial time for the general goods case remains an open question.
+For goods instances and agents with general valuations, \citet{murhekar2021fair} identified a pseudo-polynomial time algorithm for computing \EF{1} and \fPO{} that extends to polynomial time by fixing the numbers of agents or different values that agents have over goods.
+This improves algorithms by \citet{aziz2022fair} and \citet{barman2018finding} which are polynomial time for two agents with general valuations and if valuations are bounded, respectively. \citet{garg2021computing} identified a polynomial time algorithm for computing EFX, a strict generalization of \EF{1}, and \fPO{}, for bivalued goods.
+The polynomial time algorithm of \citet{gorantla2023fair} computes EFX for two-types of goods. \citet{garg2023improving}'s polynomial time algorithm identifies \EF{1}+\fPO{} for \emph{two-type} agents, where each agent has one of two utility functions.
+Still, computing \EF{1}+\fPO{} in polynomial time for the general goods case remains an open question.

-For chores instances, \citet{garg2022fair} and \citet{ebadian22:fairly} independently identify polynomial time algorithms computing \EF{1} and \PO{} allocations when the agents have valuations that take only two different values.
-On the other hand, \citet{aziz2022twotypes} provided an algorithm to compute such allocations in the cases when there are only two types of chores. \citet{garg2022improving} further identify polynomial time algorithms that compute an allocation that is \EF{1} and \PO{} for either three agents, two-type agents, or personalized bivalued chores instances---bivalued chores in which agents may have different values---with different enough valuations.
+For chores instances, \citet{garg2022fair} and \citet{ebadian22:fairly} independently identified polynomial time algorithms to compute \EF{1}$+$\fPO{} allocations when agents' valuations only take on one of two possible values.
+Similarly, \citet{aziz2023twotypes} provided an algorithm to compute \EF{1}$+$\fPO{} allocations when there are only two types of chores. \citet{garg2023improving} further identified polynomial time algorithms that compute an allocation that is \EF{1} and \fPO{} for either three agents, two-type agents, or \emph{personalized} bivalued chores instances---bivalued chores in which agents may have different values---with different enough valuations.